Hawkstone Park Motocross Circuit: Other information

 Popular singer Roy Orbison visited Hawkstone Park as a spectator at the 1965 500cc British Grand Prix.
 An avid motorcycle fan, he was offered the chance to try a lap of the circuit.
 Unfortunately he crashed, broke an ankle and appeared live on Saturday Night at the London Palladium that evening with his foot in a plaster cast.

 The circuit has only suffered one fatality in its 60-year history as a motocross circuit, when 21-year-old Richard Fitch was killed whilst competing in a national championship in June 2005.
 Following fundraising efforts, a memorial bench in Fitch's memory was erected opposite the circuit's race control, shortly after the finishing line.

 The circuit is not to be confused with the Hawkstone Park follies situated nearby.
 As race meetings are only staged occasionally during the year, the motocross circuit is signposted using temporary billboards and signs, however a common mistake for first time visitors is to follow the permanent road signs and end up at the historic Hawkstone Park follies!

 Riding at the circuit

 The circuit is classed as private property and is not open for general practice.
 The circuit only stages a handful of race meetings per year, usually run by Salop Motor Club, or with assistance from the Salop Motor Club.
 Most events are open for amateur racers registered with either the AMCA or ACU governing bodies, although some of the higher profile events are limited to National championship riders or professional international riders.

-Generally the circuit is seen as one of the toughest in the UK, and is not recommended for a novice, especially in its Grand Prix format.
-The deep sand and bumpy surface sap the energy of even the best riders and to ride at speed around the circuit takes a lot of hard work and concentration.
+The circuit is considered one of the most challenging in the UK, particularly in its Grand Prix configuration.
+Its deep sand and uneven surface require significant effort and concentration from riders.
+At the same time, it offers amateur riders a rare opportunity to experience an international-standard circuit.

-However the circuit is picturesque, and provides a rare opportunity for amateur riders to ride on an International standard circuit.